Child Custody

 Negotiated Parenting Plans

-Detailed parenting schedules clarifying routine weekly overnights with each parent and allocation of family holidays and vacations can avoid friction between divorced parents which is harmful to children.
-Since courts generally defer to negotiated parenting agreements, I encourage clients to collaborate in developing parenting plans using software to track actual parenting time and expenses.
-In some cases I may also refer clients to consult with mediators or neutral parenting coaches (psychologists or social workers) to facilitate difficult negotiations.
 Predictable parenting schedules should be designed and implemented with the children’s best interests in mind, and must be flexible to accommodate their evolving developmental needs.
 For example, where both parents are equally available and the child manages transitions adequately, preschoolers may move easily between households on an alternating semi-weekly schedule, and may graduate to alternating weekly schedules in elementary school.
 However, where one parent is less available due to work responsibilities, it may be healthier for the children to live primarily with the other parent, allowing the non-residential parent regular weekend overnight visitation and occasional mid-week dinners.
-Of course, as children become teenagers, parental visitation routines will evolve to accommodate the children’s schedules and preferences.
+However, as children mature into teens their schedules change; a child may develop special educational or emotional needs to be addressed; either party may remarry and adopt or conceive new siblings; or a party may seek to relocate outside of the community where the parties’ divorced.
+Any of these major changes in circumstances affecting a child’s connection with both parents may be grounds for a modification of custody.